BigDataBiology/GMSC-mapper/README.md

 python setup.py install
 ```

-### Example test
+#### Example test
-Because the whole GMSC database is large, and takes some minutes to process.

-If you want to check if the installation works well, you can test with mock datasets easily and fast.
+As the whole GMSC database is large and takes some minutes to process.
+To check if the installation works well, you can test with mock datasets easily and fast.

 Please make `GMSC-mapper` as your work directory.